 In fact, I have created an entire content marketing roadmap, which will help you understand what kind of content to share and when to share it to strengthen your relationships with your prospects.

 When deciding the type of content you should share with your prospects, consider these questions:

 - What problems do they face?

-Just as significant as what you share, is the consistency that you share.
-If you only share content once in a while, randomly, you will not create nearly the same level of authority or trust as a consistent content creator will.
+Just as significant as what you share is the consistency of your sharing.
+If you share content only once in a while, randomly, you will fail to create the same level of authority or trust as a consistent content creator will.

 Mistake #1: Rushing the process and going right into a sales pitch.

 Mistake #2: Never moving the conversation offline or moving this process too slowly.

 While you want to avoid rushing the relationship-building process and diving right into a sales pitch, your goal should be to move the conversation offline because most B2B sales happen offline.
 To get to that point, however, you need to get your prospects to know, like and trust you first.

 Do you have a LinkedIn profile you don’t take advantage of?
 If you do use LinkedIn, what does your LinkedIn strategy include?
 Let me know in the comments below.